 In this case, split systems are intended for small stores and businesses such as internet cafes, hairdressers and kiosks, because they are easy to install and relatively inexpensive.

 For its application, a business with few internal partitions should be chosen since they do not have very strong airflow and the area should be square instead of rectangular.
+They can also be controlled with mobile apps made by the noteworthy app design studio available.

 In the case of ceiling-mounted split systems, they are recommended for shops, such as bakeries, and those with high customer turnover and open environments.